 Issues 25-26 again featured Rip Hunter.
 Issues 27-29 starred Sea Devils, scuba-diving thrill seekers from editor Robert Kanigher.
 The logo by Schnapp is again very large but sedate block letters.
 I guess that was a better choice than trying to add a “devil” look.

 Issues 30-33 featured Aquaman and Aqualad.
 Aquaman had been created in 1941 by writer Mort Weisinger and artist Paul Norris.
 He’s one of the few DC superheroes to appear continuously from the Golden Age into the Silver Age, along with Superman, Batman and Robin, and Wonder Woman.
 This logo was created for issue #100 of his series in MORE FUN COMICS in 1944, and used on most later appearances:

 I can’t tell if it was used as-is or if Ira redrew it, they’re quite similar.
 In any case, Ira added AQUALAD and did the rest of the cover lettering.
-It’s possible Ira did the original 1944 version, or it might have been by the unknown letterer who worked on that story, or even by the artist.
+I can’t be sure, but I now think Ira did the original 1944 version.

 Issues 34-36 featured another revamped Golden Age superhero from editor Julius Schwartz.
 Ira’s logo for THE ATOM is again large and very square with a narrow telescoping drop shadow.
 The square O seems an odd choice, but it reads fine.
 Ira might also have incorporated the atom on the character’s costume somewhere, but instead kept things simple.